LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/coinductive_1.rst

 predicates.
 Requires a :term:`backend Prolog compiler` with minimal support for cyclic terms.
 The current implementation of coinduction allows the generation of only the *basic cycles* but all valid solutions should be recognized.
-Use a predicate indicator as argument when all the coinductive predicate arguments are relevant for coinductive success.
+Use a predicate indicator or a non-terminal indicator as argument when all the coinductive predicate arguments are relevant for coinductive success.
 Use a template when only some coinductive predicate arguments (represented by a "``+``") should be considered when testing for coinductive success (represent the arguments that should be disregarded by a "``-``").
 It's possible to define local :ref:`methods_coinductive_success_hook_1_2`